California State University Stanislaus

 2. your grade on your second oral presentation, and

-3. your participation grade.
+3. your participation grade (includes reviews and questions).

 Each of the components above will get equal weight.